lucasedferreira/heimdall/README.md

 # Heimdall 🚪

-The purpose of this project is to controll the door lock with an app.
+The purpose of this project is to manage the door lock with an app.

 ## 📦 Dependencies